cadeyrn/newtaboverride/README.md

 **New Tab Override is a WebExtension and also compatible with Firefox 57 and later.**

+### Permissions

+New Tab Override needs the permissions to access your tabs and your history.
+Why does New Tab Override need access to your history?
+It's needed to prevent spammy "moz-extension://" entries in your browsing history every time you open a new tab.
+There is no way to prevent this without this permission.

 ### Features

 - change the new tab page to whatever web accesible URL you like